 - MMS messages cost more.
 Because of this, if you’re budget conscious, you’ll want to limit your use of MMS and only send them strategically.

-- Some older phones do not support MMS, and there are also those who need the option enabled on their plan.
+- Some older phones do not support MMS, and some need the option enabled on their plan.

 - If you’re going to send media, it should be compelling.
 There could be additional costs to having assets professionally designed.